-This course explores the impact of chemical dependency upon the family system.
+This course explores the impact of substance abuse upon the family system.
 Attention will be given to intervention and recovery models for addicted persons and the total family as well as the developmental tasks and special needs of addicted adolescents.
 Offered fall, odd years.
-Prerequisite: CD101